dfinke/dfinke.github.io/_posts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 ```

 ## Boom
-We've *parsed* a line from the PDB using PowerShell parameter binding and casting it to a class and got a PowerShell object with property names and data, without writing any code to set variables or parsing logic.
+We've *parsed* a line from the PDB using PowerShell parameter binding and casting it to a class and got a PowerShell object with property names and data, without writing any code to set variables or call parsing logic.

 ```
 FirstName : DAVE